 The Earl H. Swanson Archaeological Repository is located in the basement of the Idaho Museum of Natural History, on the campus of Idaho State University, Pocatello.

 From I-15 take Pocatello exit 69 down Clark Street.
 Follow the brown “Bison” signs through the campus of Idaho State University.
 The Museum...Read More »

 - Size — ESAR requirements for exterior packaging are boxes of no greater than the standard file box size:

 15 x 12 x 10 inches.
 When factors such as item weight or dimensions preclude the use of the standard size boxes, alternative packaging will be...Read More »

 The term “collections” refers to materials recovered by archaeological surveys, tests or excavations and any supporting documentation, including, but not limited to, maps, field notes, records, catalogs, photographic media and properly completed site forms (IMACS, ASI Site Inventory Forms).
-ESAR Curation Policy and Procedures are directed toward providing optimal housing,...Read More »
+ESAR Curation Policy and Procedures are directed toward providing optimal housing, conservation,...Read More »

 Supplies and Suppliers

 Conservation Materials, Ltd.